git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 It's kind of like [Street Fighter](https://en.wikipedia.org/wiki/Street_Fighter).
 In this game the player inputs a combination of buttons in sequence to perform flying spinning kicks and shoot fireballs; sweet.
-As the player grew more accustomed with the combos, they'd begin to repeat moves by intuition since they've committed to muscle memory.
+As the player grows more accustomed with the combos, they begin to repeat moves by intuition since they grow muscle memory.

 That's kind of what the prefix key in tmux is like.
 Without understanding how to send *command sequences* to tmux via the prefix key, you'll pretty much be